sophia-jihye/Speech_Transcripts_of_Central_Bankers/README.md

 │             ├── ...
 │        ├── pdf2txt
 │             ├── r970326c.log   # If an error occurrs while parsing data from .pdf to .txt, .log file is created.
 │             ├── ...
-│        ├── txt2csv
-│             ├── r970326d.log   # If an error occurrs while parsing data from .txt to .csv, .log file is created.
-│             ├── ...
 │   ├── 20191007-00-59-59.log   # If an unexpecteed error orrcus, .log file is created.
 │   ├── bis_w_content_FINAL.csv